 Visit the House of The Virgin Mary

 The house of The Virgin Mary is located 4 kilometers away on top of the Bulbul Mountain overlooking Ephesus, Selcuk and the Aegean Sea.
 Thanks to the visions of Anne Catherine Emmerich, the shrine was discovered by priests from nearby Izmir city who were inspired by the book of Clemens Brentano who met with Anne Catherine and published her visions.
-With the visit of Pope Leo XIII in 1896, the shrine caught international attention and was blessed as a pilgrimage place to the Christians who believed Saint John the Apostle brought the mother of Jesus to here and she spent her life here until her dormition or assumption.
+With the visit of Pope Leo XIII in 1896, the shrine caught international attention and was blessed as a pilgrimage place to the Christians who believed Saint John the Evangelist brought the mother of Jesus to here and she spent her life here until her dormition or assumption.
 Pope Benedict XVI has visited the shrine as well in 2006 contributing to the international appreciation of the house.
 Today, the shrine is important both for the Christians and Muslims since The Virgin Mary is stated in the Holy Quran.
 You can beat the crowds if you go there close to the lunch time since buses flock the shrine in the morning.

 Visit the Selcuk Museum